kristenjacobs/container-networking/slides/201810-voxxeddays/notes.md

 ## Slide: The aim

-* Aim to model the Kubernetes model.
+* Aim to model the Kubernetes model (LHS diagram).
     * Each container (pod) has its own unique IP.
     * No NAT'ing going on.
     * Host can talk to containers, and vice versa.

-* Contrast this with the default docker approach.
+* Contrast this with the default docker approach (RHS diagram).
     * i.e. Only containers on a node have unique IP addresses.
     * Processes inside containers accessed via port mapping (IP tables).